Student Loans in GermanyWithout Income: Your Financing Options

 | Private student loansBanks | 4-10% | varies | Full amount + interest |

-As of October 2025.
-KfW rates are adjusted every 6 months (April/October).
+As of 1 April 2026.
+The KfW-Studienkredit and Bildungskredit have variable rates adjusted every 6 months (1 April / 1 October).
 Source: KfW, Bundesverwaltungsamt.

 BAfoG: The best deal you can get